Eschatologue/CM_wiki/docs/equipment/adventuring-gear/containers.md

 ### Backpack

-Adventuring gear, 2 GP, Moderate Weight.
+Adventuring Gear, 2 GP, Moderate Weight.

 A Backpack has 8 Inventory Slots.
 It can also serve as a saddlebag and doesn't take Inventory Slot when Worn.